naturale0/naturale0.github.io/_posts/2021-02-09-Understanding FastText.md

         return x
 ```

-As the code talks by itself, it is a bad implementation that just barely works.
+As the code speaks for itself, it is a bad implementation that just barely works.
 I could not optimize better than this.
 Discussion is always welcomed.

 Full results can be found [here (notebook)](https://github.com/naturale0/NLP-Do-It-Yourself/blob/main/NLP_with_PyTorch/2_word_embedding/2-3_fasttext.ipynb).